sderosiaux/every-single-day-i-tldr/README.md

 # 19-11-2017

+- https://medium.freecodecamp.org/the-rise-of-the-data-engineer-91be18f1e603 Interesting insights about what is a "Data Engineer" nowadays
 - https://www.elastic.co/guide/en/elasticsearch/reference/6.0/removal-of-types.html More details about mapping types removal and a way to migrate using the reindex api
 - https://www.elastic.co/blog/elasticsearch-6-0-0-released Globally faster, and mapping types indices are deprecated :o
 - http://heydonworks.com/revenge_css_bookmarklet/ Bookmarklet to wrap any malformed/deprecated html structures with a pink border in the current page <3